bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ![Feature Importance](https://github.com/bryantjay/Portfolio/blob/main/R%20-%20Predicting%20Online%20Shopper%20Intention/source_files/feature_importance.png?raw=true)

 Generally, all models agree upon "PageValues" being a very significant predictor.
 "ExitRates" and both product-related page metrics are also treated with some importance by all models.
-The bagged tree model weighs slightly more importance toward the various numeric columns of our dataset, while the decision tree model claims that returning visitors and last-minute shoppers are also mild indicator of whether a transaction will occur.
+The bagged tree model weighs slightly more importance toward the various numeric columns of our dataset, while the decision tree model claims that returning visitors and last-minute shoppers are also mild indicators of whether a transaction will occur.

 However, I elect to predominantly rely on the stepwise model results, as (again) this type of model is pretty conventional in probing for features due to its systematic nature of trying each feature combination.
 This doesn't mean it's our final model; it's just a good model for this particular use.

 One important thing is that "ProductRelated" and "ProductRelated_Duration" are highlighted as important features in every model we tried.
-However, remember that pair plot from earlier?
+However, remember that pairplot from earlier?

 We know that these two features are very strongly correlated, so we should prune one of them.
-I'll opt to exclude the duration feature, as the page count variant seems to carry sightly lower p-values / slightly higher importance levels in most models.
+I'll opt to exclude the "\_Duration" feature, as the page count variant seems to carry sightly lower p-values and slightly higher importance levels in most models.

 ```{r feature_selection}
 # Drop the "Revenue" column from train_proc